 Just 7min from hookers rd for some hours of horse or motor bike riding.
-2 rooms available for 1 to a week we can accommodate your needs.
+2 rooms available for 1 nigh to a month, we can accommodate your needs.
 Beautiful garden area for eating meal with bbq area.
 Newly renovated kitchen.
 Just 500m from historic loch village and only 300m from the well known Gippsland Wine Company.
 Cafés in town including Loch brewery.
 Kernot store just a short drive for a great meal.
 Loch has the well known loch food and wine festival and garden festival.
 This business house has some of the most incredible views in south gippsland.Loch is a beautiful Village with a great hostory.
 There are cafes , brewery , antiques and much more.Loch has a garden festival and its famous Loch Village Food And Wine Festival.
 There is also the well known Gippsland Wine Company just 300 metres from Silverbirch Cottage.
 Just a short drive and you will be at prom country cheese.
 Have a flying lesson at the tooradin flying school or skydiving for the thrill seekers.
 These are just some of the wonderful things to do in Loch and the sorrounding areas.
 Our property offers some of the best scenery in the area.
 We also have a paddock for people with horses.
 There is plenty of parking even for your horse floats.
 We are pet friendly.
 Our property is close to all the activities in the surrounding ares and only 500 meters fro the centre of Loch.Loch was established with the coming of the railway in 1876.

 Early in Loch’s development, the townspeople recognised the need for a local and accessible school to provide the fluctuating numbers of children with an elementary and socialising education.